Creative writing: from first draft to final act

 - experiment with your own approach to creative writing

-This course will introduce you to different forms of fiction, such as the novel, flash fiction and short stories.
-You will look at the different ways of writing long fiction, and explore the craft of writing for performance.
+This course will introduce you to different forms of fiction, such as the novel, flash fiction, screenwriting and short stories.
+Over the course, you will learn techniques and tools for writing fiction and explore the craft of writing for performance.

 As part of our learning community, you will:

-- examine the difference between fiction and other forms of writing through close reading of published work, and your own writing
+- Examine fiction through close reading of published work, and write your own

 - study the structure of a range of novels to see how different authors have followed or subverted the ‘rules’